 "The GDPR is holistic: you have to comply with all aspects of the GDPR," says Dai Davis, data protection lawyer at Percy Crow Davis & Co law firm.

 While there may be some debate as to whether a data protection policy is adequate, Pressley adds: "Past experience would suggest that the ICO requires full compliance with legislation and is unlikely to accept poor documentation or implementation."

 Both lawyers make the point that when it comes to audits, firms suffering security breaches will be the ICO's first port of call.

-"In practice [the ICO will measure compliance] by (a) becoming aware of organisations suffering from public breaches and (b) auditing organisations - especially those falling into the former category," Davis says.
+"In practice [the ICO measures compliance] by (a) becoming aware of organizations suffering from public breaches and (b) auditing organizations - especially those falling into the former category," Davis says.

-Those that claim to exist will say their certification is valid for GDPR, but in fact, they're often based on the National Cyber Security Centre's Cyber Secure standard, Pressley says.
-That means organisations who undertake their courses may still be found non-compliant by the ICO.
+Other schemes that claim to exist will say their certification is valid for GDPR, but in fact, they're often based on the National Cyber Security Centre's Cyber Secure standard, Pressley says.
+That means organizations who undertake their courses may still be found non-compliant by the ICO.

-But Davis adds that existing schemes, if using the GDPR legislation as their basis, may have some value: "The more any organisation does to comply the better.
-Obtaining any form of external certification implies that [an] external organisation is going to check where the target organisation is not doing enough, thus enabling the target organisation to become more compliant."
+"The more any organization does to comply the better.
+Obtaining any form of external certification implies that [an] external organization is going to check where the target organization is not doing enough, thus enabling the target organization to become more compliant."

 Receive our latest news, industry updates, featured resources and more.
 Sign up today to receive our FREE report on AI cyber crime & security - newly updated for 2023.